IDEA-120/Course-Materials/SYLLABUS.md

 While a Zoom call doesn't look like a typical classroom, the same basic classroom courtesies apply.

-* Keep your video on (see next session for allowed exceptions).
+* Keep your video on (see next section for allowed exceptions).
 Turning off your video is the same as leaving early, or not showing up.
 * As much as you're able to, please keep your audio unmuted.
 Ensure you're in a quiet space where you can focus and be present in our discussions.
 If classmates are distracted by your background noise, you probably are, too.
 * Don't meet with us from your bed, and please do not lay down during our discussions.
 * Within reason, get up and move around to pace, stretch, and reenergize yourself if you want or need to.
 Don't feel like you have to stare into the camera the entire time.